comp-lin-alg/comp-lin-alg-course/doc/source/exercises.rst

 You can either use the machines in the maths department labs, or you can use your own laptop running Windows, Linux, or macOS.

+There is a lot of information below, but here is a summary checklist to check that you have everything ready to do your work.

+   1. Install Python, Git and a text editor using the instructions below.
+   2. Check out your course repository from Github Classroom.
+   3. Create a virtual environment (venv) in your course repository.
+   4. Activate the venv.
+   5. Install the course module to the venv.
+   6. Install `numpy` to the venv.
+   7. Remember to activate the venv every time you work on the course module.

+To follow these steps read the information below.

 Editing code
 ============